 One third of the sitting school board members in 2012 did not possess a college degree.
 At least one – Jay Cunningham – had a significant felony conviction before serving on the board.
 The board’s poor oversight skills led to nepotism, waste and corruption that has yet to be uprooted by the current board.
 And yet, despite being removed by the governor to avert the loss of DeKalb’s school accreditation, Cunningham plans to campaign again for his old seat.

 Can Cunningham win?
 I have no idea.
 Will someone else like Mosley win?
 I have no idea.
-Will Dr. Michael Erwin, a notable biologist and Navy veteran appointed in Cunningham’s place, stand for election to this seat in south DeKalb?
+Will Dr. Michael Erwin, a notable biologist and Navy veteran appointed to the board in District 3, or Thad Mayfield, a businessman and education activist well regarded by school board watchers and appointed in Cunningham’s place, stand for election to this seat in south DeKalb?
 I have no idea.
 I can’t even say if Erwin has announced his intentions, because the man doesn’t have a candidate website or Facebook page, hasn’t filed disclosures with the state and doesn’t have a campaign committee to raise money, three months before the election.

 Which is to say, he appears to have no idea how to run a race, if he’s running at all.